Armenia to the Wisconsin State Capitol

 UW-Superior Experience

-As an international student, Arzumanyan has felt comfortable and welcomed at UW-Superior.
+As an international student, Arzumanyan felt comfortable and welcomed at UW-Superior.
 In addition to his studies, he has been a member and president of the Marksmanship Club, and a member of the Math and Computer Science Club.
 He has also held a variety of on-campus jobs, including resident assistant, assistant hall manager and hall manager.
+Arzumanyan also worked for the ResNet Office since he first arrived on campus as a freshman.

 He added with a chuckle, “It’s a great place, as long as people don’t mind the cold.”